 Apart from the above specializations, there are three stages of electricians based on their experience levels.
 They are categorized into apprentices, journeymen and primary electricians.

 To be an apprentice, an electrician must acquire an apprenticing license.
 In most states, you only have to graduate high school to apply for an apprentice license.
 It does not require any formal education, and once it is obtained, the electrician is eligible to be supervised by a journeyman electrician or primary electricians.

 The next level of experience is a journeyman.
 Journeymen have more experience and hence are qualified to work on larger and more complex projects, without the need for any supervision.
 To become a journeyman, an electrician needs to have worked as an apprentice for at least two years and have completed the required coursework.
 They can then take the journeyman certification exam, after which they are given their license.

 These electricians are usually found in utility facilities construction companies and manufacturing plants.
 Once they receive their license, they can work on any system unsupervised as well as train other apprentices who are working towards a journeyman certification.

 This is the highest qualification for an electrician.
 They do not just work on commercial and industrial jobs; they can also manage a team of journeymen and apprentices.
 They also plan projects and assign tasks to other workers.

-To become a master electrician, one needs to work certain hours under the supervision of a master electrician and must be working in the field for several years.
-After he has acquired expert knowledge, the electrician can take the state-approved Master Electrician Certification program and a state-specific exam to be certified as a master electrician.
+To become a primary electrician, one needs to work certain hours under the supervision of a primary electrician and must be working in the field for several years.
+After he has acquired expert knowledge, the electrician can take the state-approved Primary Electrician Certification program and a state-specific exam to be certified as a primary electrician.

 Who knew there were so many types of electricians?
 Regardless of what niche they specialize in, the job of an electrician is extremely difficult, potentially dangerous and requires long periods of learning and training.
 It is time we give electricians the respect and appreciation that they deserve.